Divine-Star-Software/DivineVoxelEngine/CodeStyle.md

 ## Basic Stying

 - Camel case for variables.
-No capital letters unless it is acronym.
+No capital letters unless it is an acronym.
-- Camel case for first char captial for classes.
+- Camel case for first char captial of classes.
 - A class that handles many functions and actions must be called a Manager.
-- All files that just haves in them must include .types in the file name.
+- All files that just have types must have .types in the file name.
 - All files that have an interface must have .interface in the name.
 - Each function and variable name must make sense and actually describe what it is and what it does.